yanxiaodi/EmployeePayslipCalculator/README.md

 ## Service

-This folder contain 2 projects.
+This folder contains 2 projects.

-`EmployeePayslipCalculator.WebApi` is a ASP.NET Core project.
-It expose a web api to the callers.
-Any clients can use this api through the HTTP protocal.
+`EmployeePayslipCalculator.WebApi` is an ASP.NET Core project.
+It exposes a web api to the callers.
+Any clients can use this api through the HTTP protocol.
 This architecture is more and more popular in modern software development.

 First, I use this code shown below to inject an instance of `PayslipCalculatorService` in the `ConfigureServices` method of `Startup` class: